araobp/sveltekit-ai-agent/README.md

 This configuration ensures that all computationally intensive processing is completed on the server-side, keeping the client lightweight.

+## Application Flow Diagram

+For a detailed ASCII flowchart explaining the application's processing flow, please refer to [FLOWCHART.md](FLOWCHART.md).

 ## Development

 ### Setup